History of South Carolina: Tillman era and disfranchisement (1890–1914)

 Tillman's influence on the politics of South Carolina began to wane after he was elected by the legislature to the U.S. Senate in 1895.
 The Conservatives recaptured the legislature in 1902.
 The elite planter, Duncan Clinch Heyward, won the gubernatorial election.
 He made no substantial changes and Heyward continued to enforce the Dispensary Act at great difficulty.
 The state continued its rapid pace of industrialization, which gave rise to a new class of white voters, the cotton mill workers.

 White sharecroppers and mill workers coalesced behind the candidacy of Tillmanite Cole Blease in the gubernatorial election of 1910.
 They believed that Blease was including them as an important part of the political force of the state.
-Once in office, however, Blease did not initiate any policies that were beneficial to the mill workers or poor farmers.
 Instead, his four years in office were highly erratic in behavior.
 This helped to pave the way for a progressive, Richard I. Manning, to win the governorship in 1914.

 Economic booms and busts in late 19th–early 20th century

 In the 1880s Atlanta editor Henry W. Grady won attention in the state for his vision of a "New South", a South based on the modern industrial model.
 By now, the idea had already struck some enterprising South Carolinians that the cotton they were shipping north could also be processed in South Carolina mills.
 The idea was not new; in 1854, De Bow's Commercial Review of the South & West had boasted to investors of South Carolina's potential for manufacturing, citing its three lines of railroads, inexpensive raw materials, non-freezing rivers, and labor pool.
 Slavery was so profitable before 1860 that it absorbed available capital and repelled Northern investors, but now the time for industrialization was at hand.
 By 1900, the textile industry was established in upland areas, which had water-power and an available white labor force, comprising men, women, and children willing to move from hard-scrabble farms to mill towns.

 In 1902, the Charleston Expedition drew visitors from around the world.
 President Theodore Roosevelt, whose mother had attended school in Columbia, called for reconciliation of still simmering animosities between the North and the South.

-The Progressive Movement came to the state with Governor Richard Irvine Manning III in 1914.
+The Progressive Movement is said to have come to the state with Governor Richard Irvine Manning III in 1914.
 The expansion of bright-leaf tobacco around 1900 from North Carolina brought an agricultural boom.
 This was broken by the Great Depression starting in 1929, but the tobacco industry recovered and prospered until near the end of the 20th century.
 Cotton remained by far the dominant crop, despite low prices.
 The arrival of boll weevil infestation sharply reduced acreage, and especially yields.
 Farmers shifted to other crops.

 Black sharecroppers and laborers began heading North in large numbers in the era of World War I, a Great Migration that continued through the mid-20th century, as they sought higher wages and much more favorable political conditions.